Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Package Implementation and Runtime

-The methodology is implemented in an \texttt{R} package, which provides core fitting functions for \texttt{gbmixed} and its extensions (RBoost, GBoost, GRBoost).
+The methodology is implemented in the \texttt{gbmixed} \texttt{R} package, which provides core fitting functions for all GBMixed variants.
 The package supports multiple choices of base learners, flexible specification of random effects, prediction functions, and diagnostic plotting functions.
+The package was initially developed in pure \texttt{R} for ease of review and prototyping.
+The implementation used to generate the results reported in this paper was rewritten in \texttt{C++} with \texttt{LightGBM} as the underlying tree base-learner, yielding substantial runtime improvements over the pure-\texttt{R} version.
+Further gains were obtained by multithreading both the per-cluster gradient computations and the \texttt{LightGBM} tree fits.
+The package can be obtained on request by contacting the first author.

-Runtime results are reported in minutes, based on experiments run on a GCP server with 32 cores and 6 parallel workers.
-Random forest (\texttt{ranger}), gradient boosting machines (\texttt{xgboost}) and causal forest (\texttt{grf}) were each limited to 4 threads.
-Reported values reflect the accumulated CPU runtime across all threads, providing a fair comparison of computational demands across methods.
+Runtime results are reported in seconds, based on experiments in Section~\ref{sec:experiments}, run on a MacBook Pro with Apple M4 Pro chip with 14 cores and 6 parallel workers.
+Random forest (\texttt{ranger}), gradient boosting machines (\texttt{xgboost}), causal forest (\texttt{grf}), and GBMixed were limited to 4 threads.
+Reported values reflect the accumulated CPU runtime across threads.

-The runtime comparison highlights that OLS and LMER are consistently the fastest due to their parametric structure, while the machine learning approaches incur higher computational costs.
-Among these, \texttt{gbmixed} is slower in some experiments but comparable or faster in others, with performance influenced by parameter settings and early stopping.
-Overall, the results suggest a promising baseline for further optimization and parallelization on larger datasets.